raspberrypilearning/rpi-wire-loop-game-scratch/en/step_3.md

 ![Buzzer wired to GP20 and GND and additional jumper wires connected to GP21 and GND.](images/buzzer-and-button.png)

+Remember that in this diagram, the red wire goes to GP21, and the black wire goes to the GND.

 --- /task ---

 --- task ---